GLOBAL MARKETS-Euro, stocks recover on hopes of Greek deal

 MSCI’s all-country world stock index rose 0.08 percent, rebounding from earlier losses, while the pan-European FTSEurofirst 300 index closed up 0.18 percent at 1,504.86.

-On the whole investors kept their composure on expectations a compromise would eventually be reached even as Greek markets slipped, with the main Athens stock index falling as much as 4.7 percent before closing down 2.5 percent.
+Even as Greek financial markets slipped, with the main Athens stock index falling as much as 4.7 percent before closing down 2.5 percent, on the whole investors kept their composure on expectations a compromise would eventually be reached.

 Greek stocks cut their losses while Italian and Spanish 10-year government debt yields rose only slightly.
 Earlier, safe-haven buying of U.S. Treasuries on concerns about Greece and Ukraine dissipated.